David-Moreira/JellyseerrSync/README.md

 job should refresh any entry that might have been cleared, but it's still actually available.

 ## Sync
-By visiting **http://ip_or_url/syncdeleted/movies** the app will query Jellyseerr for every movie, and verify whether an item exists in the Jellyfin database.
-If it does not, it clears the entry on Jellyseerr.
+By visiting **http://ip_or_url/syncdeleted/movies** the app will query Jellyseerr for every movie that's marked as Available, and verify whether a corresponding item exists in the Jellyfin database.
+If it does not, it clears the movie entry on Jellyseerr.
+A log is provided with every movie entry that was cleared.

 ## How to Deploy
 A docker image has been provided: